|

 psychology, origins and motives behind the God Dionysus.
 Summoned up

-in the thoughts of an older child seeking to make choices and gain enlightenment
+in the thoughts of an older child seeking to make choices and gain

-is to be provided by the fruits of the vine, wearing crowns of ivy and
+and the rational, is to be provided by the fruits of the vine, wearing

-taking part in the revels.
+crowns of ivy and taking part in the revels.

 Breasts and Burgers! - Richard Franklin Productions